Ice Rule Engine Detailed Guide

 }

-boolean res = sendService.sendAmount(uid, value); //Call the third-party interface to issue the balance (send the balance of value to uid)
+boolean res = sendService.sendAmount(uid, value); // Call third-party API to send balance

 }